More Minds-on Activities for Teaching Biology

 From Gene to Polypeptide -- The Roles of the Base-Pairing Rules and the Genetic Code (new 10/2011)

-The questions in this discussion/worksheet activity reinforce student understanding of the information flow from a gene to a polypeptide, with an emphasis on understanding the roles of the base-pairing rules and the genetic code chart.
+The questions in this analysis and discussion activity reinforce student understanding of the information flow from a gene to a polypeptide, with an emphasis on understanding the roles of the base-pairing rules and the genetic code chart.

 The Molecular Biology of Mutations and Muscular Dystrophy (new 10/2011)

-In this discussion/worksheet activity students explore the effects of different types of point mutations and deletion mutations and analyze the reasons why deletion mutations generally have more severe effects than point mutations.
+In this analysis and discussion activity students explore the effects of different types of point mutations and deletion mutations and analyze the reasons why deletion mutations generally have more severe effects than point mutations.
 Students use their understanding of the molecular biology of mutations to analyze the genetic basis for the differences in severity of two types of muscular dystrophy.

 Molecular Biology Vocabulary Review Game (new 10/2011)